malayjoshi13/IMAGE_CAPTIONING/README.md

 Now, I think I have told you enough about limitations of my model as of present state, but to be honest this model isn't that bad.

 ## Time to give you first hand experience of generating caption for image of you choice, but consider the note I have given above.
-Ok so to make you try it on your own I would like you to copy the trained weights and some essential pickeled weights to your Google Drive.
-No need to worry just follow the following steps:-
+Ok so to make you try it on your own I would like you to follow these 7 steps.
+But please don't be in excitement to just start implementing the first of 7 steps.
+First please read them all and then start implementing.
+So let's begin:-

 **STEP 1)** Click on this link:- https://drive.google.com/drive/folders/1Nw4H5rttfy1O8Qf-GIGkqUOBeyoHKSOg?usp=sharing .<br><br>